Skip to content

 • clang: providing clang's usual clang-dialect-CUDA support, with our opt-in language extensions.

 Existing projects can be compiled without modification using the nvcc-equivalent compiler.
-Users of clang-dialect CUDA may use the provided clang compiler to compile for either platform, optionally using the language extensions.
+Users of clang-dialect CUDA may use the provided clang compiler to compile for either platform.